allanlasser/poe/README.md

 $ feathers generate model                 # Generate a new Model
 $ feathers help                           # Show all commands
 ```

+### Test

+Before running tests on your host machine, make sure you've installed all the Node modules (see above).
+Also, ensure that the Postgres and Redis services are running with `docker-compose start postgres redis`.
+If they are not running, the Feathers application will time out when testing request responses.

+Then, simply run `npm test` and all your tests in the `test/` directory will be run.

+- To run tests without linting, run `npm run mocha`.
+- To run linting without tests, run `npm run lint`.

+---

 Licensed under the [MIT license](LICENSE).